 Abnormal tooth color is not the same as the darkening or yellowing of teeth that occurs as people grow older or expose their teeth to staining substances, such as coffee, tea, and cigarette smoke.
 Graying of a tooth may be a symptom of a previous infection within the tooth that has seriously damaged the pulp, which is the living center of the tooth.
 The same may occur when a permanent tooth replaces an infected baby tooth.
 Permanent discoloration of the teeth may occur if people took tetracycline before age 9 years or if their mothers took tetracycline during the second half of pregnancy.
 Excess fluoride ingestion during childhood can cause mottling of the hard outer surface of the tooth (the enamel).

 Abnormal tooth enamel may be due to a diet containing insufficient vitamin D, as in rickets Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more .
 Abnormal enamel may also be the result of a childhood infection (such as measles or chickenpox) occurring when the permanent teeth were forming.
 Abnormal enamel may also be due to gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more or repeated vomiting, as occurs in bulimia nervosa, because the stomach acid dissolves the surface of the teeth.
 Swimmers who spend a lot of time in overchlorinated pools can lose tooth enamel, as can people who work with acids.
-Excess fluoride ingestion Fluoride Excess Consuming excess fluoride, most commonly in drinking water, can cause fluorosis, which affects the teeth and bones.
-In the body, most fluoride is contained in bones and teeth.
-Fluoride is necessary... read more (fluorosis) during childhood can cause mottling of the enamel.
+Excess fluoride ingestion Fluoride Excess Consuming excess fluoride, most commonly by drinking water that has a high fluoride level or by taking fluoride supplements, can cause fluorosis, which affects the teeth and bones.
+(See also... read more (fluorosis) during childhood can cause mottling of the enamel.
 Damaged tooth enamel can allow bacteria to more easily invade the tooth and form a cavity.

 Cosmetic dentistry can dramatically improve a person’s appearance.